signalfx/splunk-otel-collector-chart/README.md

 - `clusterName`: arbitrary value that identifies your Kubernetes cluster.
 The value will be associated with every trace, metric and log as "k8s.cluster.name" attribute.

-Run the following commands replacing the parameters above with their appropriate values.
+Run the following commands, replacing the parameters above with their appropriate values.

 Add Helm repo